 - 4 It is the responsibility of the Principal or a senior leader to maintain overall strategic oversight of the school's arrangements for any removals. - 5 The Academy will collect, monitor and analyse the data on the removal of pupils from the classroom in order to interrogate its use and effectiveness. - 6 When dealing with the removal of a pupil from the classroom each case will be dealt with on its own individual facts and circumstances.
 The Principal and teachers will: - 6.1 consider whether any assessment of underlying factors of disruptive behaviour is needed; - 6.2 inform parents of the removal from the classroom on the same day; - 6.3 facilitate reflection by the pupil on the behaviour that led to their removal from the classroom and what they can do to improve and avoid such behaviour in the future; - 6.4 ensure that pupils are never locked in the room of their removal except in limited exceptional situations. - 6.5 if a pupil has a social worker, including if they have a Child in Need plan, a Child Protection plan or are looked-after, notify their social worker.
-If the pupil is lookedafter, ensure their Personal Education Plan is appropriately reviewed and amended and notify their Virtual School Head.

-7 Suspension and permanent exclusion from school

-- 7.1 Only the Principal has the power to impose a suspension or permanent exclusion from school.
+If the pupil is lookedafter, ensure their Personal Education Plan is appropriately reviewed and amended and notify their Virtual School Head. - 7 Suspension and permanent exclusion from school - 7.1 Only the Principal has the power to impose a suspension or permanent exclusion from school.
 An 'Acting Head' who has been formally appointed to this position while the Principal is on extended leave, or the post is vacant, will also have this power. - 7.2 Suspension and permanent exclusion from school can take the form of: - 7.2.1 Suspension for a fixed term (including lunch time suspensions, which each count as half a day); or - 7.2.2 permanent exclusion.

-- 7.3 Permanent exclusion from school will only be imposed for: - 7.3.1 a serious breach or breaches and / or persistent breaches of this policy; and - 7.3.2 where allowing the pupil to remain in school would seriously harm the education and / or welfare of the pupil and / or others (such as staff or pupils) in the school. - 7.4 The principles, guidance and procedure set out in the Exclusion Guidance will be followed at all times.
-This includes the statutory procedure for notifying parents, challenging the decision, and holding meetings / hearings, including the deadlines for these. - 7.5 The Principal may cancel (i.e. withdraw) any suspension or permanent exclusion for which a Governors' Discipline Committee meeting has not yet commenced to review that decision.
-This may include where additional information has been received from the parents, Virtual School Head, Social Worker or other health or educational professional after the original decision was made. - 7.6 In all cases, the Principal will comply with the requirements of the Exclusion Guidance in respect of notifying/reporting the cancellation to parents and others, and offering a meeting with parents to explain the reasons for the cancellation.
+St. Thomas Coff PRIMARY ACADEM Behaviour Policy 7.3 Permanent exclusion from school will only be imposed for: 7.3.1 a serious breach or breaches and / or persistent breaches of this policy; and 7.3.2 where allowing the pupil to remain in school would seriously harm the education and / or welfare of the pupil and / or others (such as staff or pupils) in the school.
+7.4 The principles, guidance and procedure set out in the Exclusion Guidance will be followed at all times.
+This includes the statutory procedure for notifying parents, challenging the decision, and holding meetings / hearings, including the deadlines for these.
+1 7.5 The Principal may cancel (i.e. withdraw) any suspension or permanent exclusion for which a Governors' Discipline Committee meeting has not yet commenced to review Deleted: has not yet been formally reviewed by the that decision, This may include, where additional information has been received Deleted: at a 1 from the parents, Virtual School Head, Social Worker or other health or educational Deleted: , professional after the original decision was made.
+Deleted: ing 7.6 In all cases, the Principal will comply with the requirements of the Exclusion Guidance in respect of notifying/reporting the cancellation to parents and others, and offering a meeting with parents to explain the reasons for the cancellation.
+1 Reg - academies - behavio viour policy - 2022-11-22 22/11/2022 00:00:00 27 © Veale Wasbrough Vizards LLF